Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 Note: Binary Dice is calculated based on the whole input.
 PQ and F1d were calculated from https://github.com/vqdang/hover_net#inference.

-This bundle is non-deterministic, for more details please refer to https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html#torch.use_deterministic_algorithms
+Please note that This bundle is non-deterministic because of the bilinear interpolation used in the network.
+Therefore, reproduce the training process may not get exactly the same performance.
+Please refer to https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html#torch.use_deterministic_algorithms for more details about the reproducibility.

 #### Training Loss and Dice